 WHAT TAG SUPPORTS:

-TAG supports the expansion of funding for SBIR and STTR.
+- The expansion of funding for the Small Business Innovation Research (SBIR) and the Small Business Technology Transfer (STTR) programs.
 TAG also supports expanding agency eligibility so that more federal agencies can participate in SBIR and STTR.